 |"But to what shall I liken this generation?
 It is like children . . . saying: 'We played the flute for you, and you did not dance; We mourned to you, and you did not lament.'
 For John came neither eating nor drinking (alcohol), and they say, 'He has a demon.'
-The Son of Man came eating and drinking, and they say, 'Look, a glutton and a winebibber, a friend of tax collectors and sinners!' " (Matthew 11:16 - 19)|
+The Son of Man came . . . and they say, 'Look, a glutton and a winebibber, a friend of tax collectors and sinners!' " (Matthew 11:16 - 19)|

 John's vow precluded him from having not only wine (fermented juice) or alcohol but also grape juice.
 In fact, he could not even eat any grapes!
-The primary location in the Scriptures that discusses the Nazarite vow and drinking is in the Book of Numbers, Chapter 6.
+The primary location in the Scriptures that discusses the Nazarite vow is in the Book of Numbers, Chapter 6.

+The latest scientific findings show that taking a moderate amount of wine may be helpful for our heart and lowers cholesterol and high blood pressure.
 Of course, the Bible does condemn drunkenness.
 Lot, Abraham's nephew, got drunk after the destruction of Sodom and Gomorrah and had sex with his daughters (Genesis 19:23 - 25, 30 - 36).